hpc2n/sphinx-lesson-template/content/motivation.rst

 Task scheduling and priorities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets consider a different algorithm.
+Let us consider a different algorithm.
 Again, we only care about the data dependencies:

 .. figure:: img/chain_flow.png
     :scale: 60 %

-We can see that the task graph consists from three types of tasks:
+We can see that the task graph consists of three types of tasks:

 :Process window (W):    Perform a computation operation inside a diagonal block (a set of small orthogonal transformations).